jpverkamp/blog/content/programming/games/ludum-dare/46-tetris-sand/08-tetris-life-v1.0.md

 - To win: Get the plants to the top of the level
 - To lose: Kill off all of the plants #keepitalive

+EDIT: I have included a v1.1 update that fixes a few minor bugs.
+Feel free to play either the official v1.0 build or the slightly updated (~10 minutes) v1.1 build with:

+- Add a ceiling
+- Correctly scale target
+- Scale control speed by difficulty

 And there you have it.
 This page will serve as the main entry for Ludum Dare.
 If you'd rather download an executable for Windows/OSX/Linux, you can do so on the GitHub release page:

 - [GitHub: Tetris Life v1.0](https://github.com/jpverkamp/tetris-life/releases/tag/v1.0)